rgeraldes24/solc/docs/style-guide.rst

 `pep8 style guide <https://peps.python.org/pep-0008/>`_.

-The goal of this guide is *not* to be the right way or the best way to write Solidity code.
+The goal of this guide is *not* to be the right way or the best way to write Hyperion code.
 The goal of this guide is *consistency*.
 A quote from Python's `pep8 <https://peps.python.org/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds>`_ captures this concept well.